A Flexible Generative Framework for Graph-based Semi-supervised Learning: Approach

 We start by formally introducing the problem of graph-based semi-supervised learning.
 Given a set of data samples $\gD = \{(\vx_i, \vy_i)\}_{i=1}^n$, $\vx_i \in \R^d$ and $\vy_i \in \R^l$ are the feature and outcome vectors of sample $i$ respectively.
 We further denote $\mX \in \R^{n \times d}$ and $\mY \in \R^{n \times l}$ as the matrices formed by feature and outcome vectors.
 The dataset also comes with a graph $G = (\gV, \gE)$ with the data samples as nodes, where $\gV = \{1, 2, \cdots, n\}$ is the set of nodes and $\gE \subseteq \gV \times \gV$ is the set of edges.
 In the semi-supervised learning setting, only $0 < m < n$ samples have observed their outcome labels and the outcome labels of other samples are missing.
 Without loss of generality, we assume the outcomes of the samples $1, 2, \cdots, m$ are observed and that of $m+1, \cdots, n$ are missing.
 Therefore we can partition the outcome matrix as

-In the most general form, the goal of graph-based semi-supervised learning is to infer $\Ymiss$ based on $(\mX, \Yobs, G)$.
-For discriminative learning, this is usually done by first learning a prediction model $\vy = f(\vx; \mX, G)$ using empirical risk minimization, optionally with regularizations:
+The goal of graph-based semi-supervised learning is to infer $\Ymiss$ based on $(\mX, \Yobs, G)$.
+For discriminative methods, we are learning the conditional distribution of $p(\rmY|\rmX, \rmG)$.
+This is usually done by learning a prediction model $\vy = f(\vx; \mX, G)$ using empirical risk minimization, optionally with regularizations: